miaopeng/yottaa-f2e-docs/docs/source/fileguide.rst

   @import 'v3/mods/buttons';

-The 'init.scss' contains none-output modals(variables, mixins, compass) and should be imported by all SCSS files exclude partials.(TODO)
+The 'init.scss' contains none-output modals(variables, mixins, compass) and should be imported by all SCSS files.(TODO)

-Don't use Asset Pipeline require functions to impport files.
+Don't use Asset Pipeline require functions to import files.
+The 'requires' way is slightly faster then import, but sometime may cause issues.

 Always lists all your dependances, never use file globbings: